fserrey/fserrey/README.md

 ### Hello everyone! 👋

-I'm a data analyst specialized in areas such as sustainability 🌱, BI, and automation.
+I'm a data analyst/enginner specialized in areas such as BI, and automation.
 Currently, developing data engineering and automatization projects.
-I'm always learning, and I love to test myself in other fields.
+I'm always learning, and I love to test myself, currently sharping my GIS skills 🌍

 At the moment, I'm a volunteer at organizations such as Omdena, Humanitarian OpenStreetMap, and EFC; where I collaborate with an international community of people making a positive impact using technology ⚡